peteray-dev/peteray-dev/README.md

 <img src="https://github.com/yourusername.png" alt="Your Profile Image" width="200">

 Hi there!
-I'm Ayomide, a passionate software developer with a love for creating innovative solutions.
+I'm Ayomide, a passionate Data Scientist and Software Developer with a love for creating innovative solutions.
 Here you'll find a collection of my projects, contributions, and experiments in the world of technology.

 ## About Me